EDS306 Sustainability Science: Ecological, Social, and Economic Dimensions

-Sustainability science is an interdisciplinary field of knowledge that has its origins in the concept of sustainable development, proposed by the World Commissions on Environment and Development (WCED), which has been guiding international environmental and sustainability policies over the last three decades and projects to the future through the Sustainable Development Goals.
-The course critically scrutinizes dominant paradigms of development and growth and explores alternative pathways to sustainability aimed at securing basic needs for all within planetary boundaries.
+Sustainability science is an interdisciplinary field of knowledge that has its origins in the concept of sustainable development, proposed by the World Commissions on Environment and Development (WCED).
+Sustainable development has been guiding international environmental and sustainability policies over the last three decades and projects to the future through the Sustainable Development Goals.
+The course critically scrutinizes dominant paradigms of development and growth and explores alternative pathways to sustainability to secure basic needs for all within the safe operating space of planetary boundaries.

 The course covers both theoretical and practical aspects.
 The theoretical part consists of lectures and includes an introduction to the course followed by four main blocks (A, B, C, D).
 The first class presents the course structure and methodology and the key concepts and themes.
-Block A, ¿Global environmental challenges of the Anthropocene¿ advances notions of global change and the Earth system, the distinct nature of the Anthropocene, the Great Acceleration, drivers of planetary change, planetary boundaries, the condition of ecological life support systems and challenges at the food-water energy nexus.
-Environmental problems that will be analyzed in depth and discussed include climate change, biodiversity loss, deforestation, and over-exploitation of natural resources like fish, water and energy.
+Block A, ‘Global environmental challenges of the Anthropocene’ advances notions of global change and Earth system science, the distinct nature of the Anthropocene, the Great Acceleration, drivers of planetary change, planetary boundaries, the condition of ecological life support systems and challenges at the food-water-energy nexus.
+Environmental problems analyzed in depth include climate change, biodiversity loss, deforestation, and over-exploitation of natural resources.

-Block B, ¿Ecosystem assessment and resilience analysis¿, covers concepts, theories and methods in integrated environmental assessment and resilience theory.
+Block B, ‘Integrated assessment of ecosystems and biodiversity’, covers concepts, theories and methods in integrated environmental assessment and resilience theory.
 Topics will include the links between ecosystems and human well-being, evaluation of ecosystem functions and services, and notions in resilience assessment, including regime shifts and thresholds, cycles of change, cross-scale interactions, and vulnerability and adaptive capacity in the face of disturbance and change.
-Block C, ¿The economics of ecosystems and biodiversity¿, examines economic roots of environmental problems, different perspectives in the debate on growth and the environment, conflicting environmental values and valuation languages, environmental justice and controversies around the commodification of nature.
-Finally, Block D, ¿Institutional analysis of sustainability problems¿ introduces theories, methods and approaches in environmental governance, including models of human behavior, formal and non-formal institutions, theories of access, resource regimes, and management of common pool resources.
+Block C, ‘Institutional analysis of sustainability problems’ introduces theories, methods and approaches in environmental governance, including models of human behavior, formal and non-formal institutions, theories of access, resource regimes, and management of common pool resources.
+Finally, Block D, ‘Pathways to sustainability’, examines economic roots of environmental problems, different perspectives in the debate on growth and the environment, conflicting environmental values and valuation languages, environmental justice, and controversies around the commodification of nature.

 The practical part will focus on the application of solutions to environmental problems.
-It will include case studies, a group assignment, and a workshop.
+It will include case studies and a group assignment.
 Case studies will show practical applications of the theoretical contents taught in class.
 The assignment is organized as group work where the focus is on developing skills for formulating environmental problems and formulate policies applied to concrete cases.
-The workshop consists of a half-day exercise during which students will run the "Fish-banks simulation game", concerned with governance of fisheries as common pool resources.
-The workshop is designed to train students, researchers and practitioners in the governance and sustainable use of common pool resources and provide insights on cooperation and competition dynamics in collective action situations.
-Students will be grouped in teams that compete for economic returns on fishing while at the same time have to cooperate in order to avoid the collapse of the resource.

 The aim of the course is providing attendants with interdisciplinary frameworks, concepts, methods and tools for analyzing, understanding and informing sustainability problems and solutions.
 Particular emphasis is made on the understanding of the interactions between society, the economy and the environment across scales.